Fun Ho! Toys: Cessation and the Museum Factory

 Into the early 1970s, Fun Ho! produced up to one million vehicles a year.
 By the late 1970s, however, import substitution practices supporting national production changed and more toys were imported from abroad.
 These American Hot Wheels, English Matchbox Toys, and Japanese Tomicas, among other brands had windows, plastic interiors, opening features and various figures or animals which accompanied the models.
 The writing was on the wall, the pressures of competition increased, and Fun Ho! toy production ceased in 1982.
 The factory officially closed in 1987.

 Sometime after the closing of the factory, The Fun Ho!
 Toys Museum opened in Inglewood.
-The museum acquired much of the original Underwood tooling and currently (sporadically) Richard Jordan makes about 100 different Fun Ho! models there in the function of museum support.
+The museum displays all models produced between the years 1935-1982, which is the toy-making period of Underwood Engineering Co.
 The toy making part of the museum goes by the name of the Fun Ho!
-National Toy Museum Foundry.
+National Toy Museum Foundry, where Richard Jordan makes toys on site using original Fun Ho! molding plates.